Our 17-city audition tour runs January 8-February 26 looking for serious ballet students for our six and three week programs.Learn More

 The performance features original classical and contemporary choreography created for the Intensive students by several members of the faculty and guest instructors.

-A free, downloadable copy of Emergence will be sent to each student.
+A free, downloadable copy of Emergence will be sent to each student after the program ends.

 Are photos of the program available for purchase?